-This way, for all weeks where $i_t=j_T=1$, a unit is ``treated'', otherwise is not.
+This way, for all weeks where $i_t=j_T=1$, a unit is ``treated'', otherwise it is not.
 Logarithmic outcomes are used in order to make the model multiplicative.
 The outcome is modeled as a separate quadratic function of time before and after the discontinuity in order to capture nonlinear temporal patterns.
-By comparing observations lying closely on either side of the temporal threshold, we estimate the treatment effect, minimizing potential bias from unobservable confounders.
+By comparing observations lying closely on either side of the temporal threshold, we estimate the treatment effect while minimizing potential bias from unobservable confounders.

 The interaction coefficients $\alpha, \beta, \gamma$ model the effect of the discontinuity, controlling for baseline trends in 2019.
 The short-term increase in interest is captured by the fitted coefficient $\alpha$, which estimates the short-term effect of the mobility decrease on search interest.
 The approach is described in more detail in Section \ref{sec:methods} and outlined in Figure \ref{fig:masterfig}.